aymandwidar/Cortex/README.md

 ---

-**Transform your AI applications with Cortex V2 - The future of intelligent AI routing is here!** 🚀🤖
+**Transform your AI applications with Cortex V2 - The future of intelligent AI routing is here!** 🚀🤖# Trigger deployment